AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Built-in Types.md

 - [Strings are immutable](https://docs.python.org/3/faq/design.html#why-are-python-strings-immutable) in Python (for security's sake), so altering them frequently may be slow.

 ## _int_
 Python doesn't differentiate between different types of integers like _short_ and _unsigned long long_.
-All integers have the range of a _signed long long_ (-9 quintillion - 9 quintillion), so don't worry about going out of range.
+All integers have the range of a _signed long long_ (-9 quintillion - through 9 quintillion), so don't worry about going out of range.

 ```Python
 num1 = 10